AllGray/AllGray.github.io/source/index.html.md

 <aside class="warning">The only difference between the 2n2222 transistor and this voltage regulator is the text written on the component.
 The regulator should have MCP1702-3302ET written on it’s surface, whilst the transistor will have 2N2222 written on it’s back.
 Use a magnifier if needed and check carefully if you have the right component.
 When soldering the regulator be extra cautious not to accidentally swap it with the transistor.</aside>

-## 2n2222 general purpose NPN transistor
+## 2n2222 General Purpose NPN Transistor

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/21.jpg)